-I’m sure you’ve seen videos of rock stars, such as Chris Sharma and Adam Ondra, pausing in the middle of some long, steep, and ridiculously hard climb to shake out and somehow rest on a small “finger bucket” that would in no way be a rest hold for the mass of climbers.
+I’m sure you’ve seen videos of rock stars, such as Jakob Schubert and Adam Ondra, pausing in the middle of some long, steep, and ridiculously hard climb to shake out and somehow rest on a small “finger bucket” that would in no way be a rest hold for the mass of climbers.
 Yet somehow these guys can stop and catch their breath and recover enough power reserve to push on and finish the climb.
 What is their secret to resting on small holds—let’s call it a “micro rest”—that would pump out the average climber?

 Strong fingers, of course!

-As explained in #2, blood flow is the key to resynthesizing CP (essential for brief, high power movements) and removing fatiguing metabolic byproducts of the anaerobic lactic energy system (the predominant energy system when climbing hard, sustained sequences lasting between twelve seconds and a minute or two).
+As explained in #2, blood flow is the key to resynthesizing CP (essential for brief, high power movements) and removing fatiguing metabolic byproducts of the anaerobic lactic energy system (the predominant energy system when climbing hard, sustained sequences lasting between twelve seconds and a minute or so).
 For a rest hold to be good enough to hang onto for a meaningful rest (say, fifteen to thirty seconds or more), you must be able to grip the hold using less than 50 percent of your MVC—only this way will there be enough rejuvenating blood flow into both the shaking and gripping arms.
 Therefore, a climber with “average” grip strength may require a 4-inch (10cm) deep hold to recover (the smallest hold he can grip for an extended time at <50%MVC on, say, an overhanging route with marginal footholds) whereas the 5.15 climber can likely shake out on a one-inch-deep hold (2.5cm) thanks to a very high relative grip strength that allows him to grip with less than 50% of MVC (with the aid of proper foot and center-of-mass positioning, of course).

 4. Stronger fingers have more stamina.